Bajaj Discover

-The Bajaj Discover is a line of commuter motorcycles manufactured by Bajaj Auto.
+The Bajaj Discover was a line of commuter motorcycles manufactured by Bajaj Auto.
 The bike, initially launched in the year 2004, had been a success in the Indian two wheeler segment until it was discontinued in 2020 due to too many models being introduced under the Discover brand which led to poor sales.
+It was replaced by Bajaj Pulsar 125.

 History

 The first variant of Discover was launched in 2004.
 The bike had an engine capacity of 125 cc.
 A 112 cc variant was launched in December 2005.
 The bike was claimed to have a mileage of 101 km/L. In 2007, a 135 cc variant was launched.

 The Discover was the second Bajaj bike (After the Pulsar segment) to come with the six spoke alloys and the patented "Exhaus-TEC"—basically a resonator that boosts torque at lower rpms.
 It also employed the Bajaj trademark "DTS-i" Digital Twin Spark Ignition Technology used in the Bajaj Pulsar 150 and 180 DTS-i.

 At launch, four variants were available: